ZechariahEarly/ZechariahEarly/README.md

 - 👋 Hi, I’m @ZechariahEarly
-- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently studying at The University of Texas at Dallas for a BS in Computer Science
 - 📫 How to reach me: zxe200000@utdallas.edu